 All versions of Windows are not created equal, at least when they pertain to hosting a Web site.
-Some of the lesser versions - like Windows Millennium Edition (Me) or XP Home Edition - just won't cut the mustard here.
-You need one of the big guns to do the job:
+Some of the lesser versions - like Windows Millennium Edition (Me), XP Home Edition, or Vista Basic - just won't cut the mustard here.
+You need one of the big guns to do the job - and that big gun needs to include IIS.